Asthma, Allergy & Immunology on Long Island, NY.

 What Is An Allergist?

 An allergist/immunologist (commonly referred to as an allergist) is a physician specially trained to diagnose, treat and manage allergies, asthma, sinusitis, otitis media, urticaria (hives), dermatitis (itchy skin), environmental and food allergies from infancy to the elderly.
 The specialty of allergy/immunology encompasses medical conditions from the very common to the very rare, spanning all age groups and involving numerous organ systems.
 This breadth of knowledge and experience makes the allergist/immunologist the ideal specialist to make sense of your symptoms and develop a coordinated treatment approach.
+Some allergies can be harder to diagnose than others, such as a garlic allergy as there are so many premade foods containing garlic, this is why visiting an allergist is your best approach to get to the route of any allergens.

 In the United States, becoming an allergist/immunologist requires at least an additional nine years of training beyond a bachelor’s degree.
 Dr. Louis Guida has had 12.5 additional years of training after he received his bachelor’s degree from college.
 He has had 30+ years in specialized allergy/asthma, etc. practice here on Long Island.